Xerox Star: Marketing and commercial reception

 Another possible reason given for the lack of success of the Star was Xerox's corporate structure.
 A longtime copier company, Xerox played to their strengths.
 They already had one significant failure in making their acquisition of Scientific Data Systems pay off.
 It is said that there were internal jealousies between the old line copier systems divisions that were responsible for bulk of Xerox's revenues and the new upstart division.
 Their marketing efforts were seen by some as half-hearted or unfocused.
 Furthermore, the most technically savvy sales representatives that might have sold office automation equipment were paid large commissions on leases of laser printer equipment costing up to a half-million dollars.
 No commission structure for decentralized systems could compete.
 The multi-lingual technical documentation market was also a major opportunity, but this needed cross-border collaboration for which few sales organisations were ready at the time.

 Even within Xerox Corporation, in the mid-1980s, there was little understanding of the system.
 Few corporate executives ever saw or used the system, and the sales teams, if they requested a computer to assist with their planning, would instead receive older, CP/M-based Xerox 820 or 820-II systems.
 There was no effort to seed the 8010/8012 Star systems within Xerox Corporation.

 Probably most significantly, strategic planners at the Xerox Systems Group (XSG) felt that they could not compete against other workstation makers such as Apollo Computer or Symbolics.
 The Xerox name alone was considered their greatest asset, but it did not produce customers.

-Finally, by today's standards, the system would be considered very slow, due partly to the limited hardware of the time, and partly to a poorly implemented file system; saving a large file could take minutes.
-Crashes could be followed by an hours-long process called file scavenging, signaled by the appearance of the diagnostic code 7511 in the top left corner of the screen.
+Finally, by later standards, the system would be considered very slow, due partly to the limited hardware of the time, and partly to a poorly implemented file system; saving a large file could take minutes.
+Crashes can be followed by an hours-long process called file scavenging, signaled by the appearance of the diagnostic code 7511 in the top left corner of the screen.

-In the end, the Star's weak commercial reception probably came down to price, performance in demonstrations, and weakness of sales channels.
-Even then Apple Computer's Lisa, inspired by the Star and introduced 2 years later, was a market failure, for many of the same reasons as the Star.
-To credit Xerox, they did try many things to try to improve sales.
-The next release of Star was on a different, more efficient hardware platform, Daybreak, using a new, faster processor, and accompanied by significant rewriting of the Star software, renamed ViewPoint, to improve performance.
-The new system, dubbed the Xerox 6085 PCS, was released in 1985.
+The successor to the Star, the Xerox 6085 PCS, uses a different, more efficient hardware platform, Daybreak, using a new, faster processor, and accompanied by significant rewriting of the Star software, renamed ViewPoint, to improve performance.
+The new system was released in 1985.
 The new hardware provided 1 MB to 4 MB of memory, a 10 MB to 80 MB hard disk, a 15" or 19" display, a 5.25" floppy drive, a mouse, Ethernet connection and a price of a little over $6,000.